 Back in 1999, an animal study was conducted in Tokyo that used mice as their test subjects.
-The mice were given banaba extract that resulted in lower cellulose, body weight gain and tissue weight.
+The mice were given banaba extract that resulted in lower cellulose, body weight gain, and tissue weight.
 65% decreased in hepatic lipid contents due to a reduction of triglycerides.
-Low hepatic lipids are related to weightloss, this suggests that the banaba leaf had a beneficial effect on obese mice.
+Low hepatic lipids are related to weight loss, and this suggests that the banaba leaf had a beneficial effect on obese mice.

 Use in Supplements

-Lagerstoemia or Banaba can restrain the uptake (digestion and absorption) of carbohydrates to a degree and can also help in deposition into cells from the bloodstream which results to lowering of blood sugar levels.
+Lagerstroemia or Banaba can restrain the uptake (digestion and absorption) of carbohydrates to a degree and can also help in deposition into cells from the bloodstream, which results in the lowering of blood sugar levels.

-Banaba leaf as an herbal supplement has been used for trating minor health ailments in relation to poor glucose absorption in the body.
-It could also be very hepful to those who are suffering from blood sugar-related ailments, like diabetes.
+Banaba leaf as an herbal supplement has been used for treating minor health ailments to low glucose absorption in the body.
+It could also be beneficial to those who are suffering from blood sugar-related disorders, like diabetes.

-The common dosage for banaba leaf extract is up to 250-300 mg 1-2 times daily.
-Banaba is still on the processed of being examined as a weight loss supplement but doses of 16 – 48 mg have been used for diabetics.
-60 -300 mg are usually the doses for banaba leaf extract and may be standardized to contain 1-2% corosolic acid.
-Banaba leaf extract can also be in a form of herbal tea.
+The standard dosage for banaba leaf extract is up to 250-300 mg 1-2 times daily.
+Banaba is still on the process of being examined as a weight-loss supplement, but doses of 16 – 48 mg have been used for diabetics.
+60 -300 mg is usually the doses for banaba leaf extract and may be standardized to contain 1-2% corosolic acid.
+Banaba leaf extract can also be in the form of herbal tea.

 Potential Side Effects of Banaba Leaf Extract

 Although Banaba leaf extract is a natural ingredient, just like any other herbal medicine, moderation in use is still recommended.
-Knowing the fact that banaba can affect blood sugar level and can also lower the blood pressure, it is important to monitor one’s sugar level and blood pressure when taking it.
-For pregnant and lactating mothers, it is best to jus avoid the ingredient.
+Knowing the fact that Banaba can affect blood sugar levels and can also lower the blood pressure, it is essential to monitor one’s sugar level and blood pressure when taking it.
+For pregnant and lactating mothers, it is best to avoid the ingredient.

 How to Use Banaba Leaf?